apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 require 'minitest/autorun'
 require 'minitest/pride'
 ```
-We extracted the require of Minitest's autorun to the `test_helper` file, and also required `pride`, a small library from Minitest that colorize the output.
+We extracted the require of Minitest's autorun to the `test_helper` file, and also required `pride`, a small library from Minitest that colorizes the output.

-Now we need to change the require of our testing file.
+Now we need to change the `require` of our testing file.

 `#spec/fizz_buzz_test.rb`